GiovannaVictoria/AcademicProjects/README.md

 - Compiler
 - Hash Tables
 - Job Portal
+- Web System for Scheduling Medical Appointments with Spring and Thymeleaf
-- Web System for Scheduling Medical Appointments
+- Web System for Scheduling Medical Appointments with Servlets

 ### Projects developed in Python
 - Hangman